-- To have this sensor follow the default threshold settings configured for its sensor type, select the Use Default Thresholds checkbox. - The default threshold settings are configured on the page of Peripherals (on page 142). - To customize the threshold settings for this particular sensor, deselect the Use Default Thresholds checkbox, and then modify the threshold fields below it.
+- To have this sensor follow the default threshold settings configured for its sensor type, select the Use Default Thresholds checkbox. - The default threshold settings are configured on the page of Peripherals (on page 121). - To customize the threshold settings for this particular sensor, deselect the Use Default Thresholds checkbox, and then modify the threshold fields below it.

-Note: For concepts of thresholds, deassertion hysteresis and assertion timeout, see Sensor Threshold Settings (on page 623).
+Note: For concepts of thresholds, deassertion hysteresis and assertion timeout, see Sensor Threshold Settings.